drcjar/ipfjes-thesis/source/11_chapter_3.md

 ## Results

-IPF, mesothelioma, and asbestosis mortality rates increased thorough the study period.
+IPF, mesothelioma, and asbestosis mortality rates increased through the study period.
 IPF increased at a rate of approximately 5% per annum.
 The ratio of female to male deaths for IPF is approximately 1:1.6 and the highest adjusted mortality rate ratios (RR) were in the North West (RR = 1.3, 95%CI 1.26-1.35, p\ensuremath{<}0.001), Wales (RR = 1.28, 95%CI 1.23-1.33, p\ensuremath{<}0.001), and the North East of England (RR = 1.24, 95%CI 1.19-1.29, p\ensuremath{<}0.001).
 IPF mortality does appear to correlate with mesothelioma mortality (Figure \ref{mortalitytrends}).
 There is evidence of a cohort effect with age-specific IPF death rates increasing in successive cohorts, most clearly seen from age 60 (Figure \ref{birthcohorts}).
 While overall rates were higher for men but there were not marked sex differences in cohort mortality trends.
 There was not a clear pattern in regional mortality for IPF, mesothelioma, and asbestosis (Table 3.1).

 ![IPF, mesothelioma, and asbestosis mortality trends \label{mortalitytrends}](source/figures/ipfasbmesomaletrend.jpg)

 ![IPF male birth cohort age-specific mortality rates per million 1880-1979 \label{birthcohorts}](source/figures/ipfmalebirthcohorts.jpg)

 ### Table 3.1: Regional IPF, mesothelioma, and asbestosis mortality 1974-2012.
-Adjusted mortality rate ratios (95%CI).
+Adjusted mortality rate ratios.

 Regional IPF, mesothelioma, and asbestosis mortality 1974-2012.
 Adjusted mortality rate ratios from a multivariate Poisson regression model of region, age and sex.
+(95%CI)

 | Region                   | IPF             | mesothelioma    | asbestosis       |
 |--------------------------|-----------------|-----------------|------------------|